openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 - Provide a day-0 solution for cluster installations involving external DNS management by the customer.
-- DNS migration from managed to unmanaged.
+- Traffic management during DNS management policy migration from managed to unmanaged.

 ## Proposal